 - b) Jury Duty.
 Employees called to jury duty are paid the difference between their daily salary and their pay as jury members.
 If dismissed more than three hours before the end of their regular workday, the employee must return to work. - c) Leave Without Pay.
 Leave without pay may be granted by the Executive Committee.
 If, however; the leave request is for 30 days or less, the Executive Director may grant such leave.
 During any leave without pay unless otherwise provided for by law or these Policies, the employee is responsible for all costs of insurance benefits if they are to be continued and holiday, vacation and sick time accruals are suspended.

 B. Insurance

-Insurance benefits are provided by the agency as outline below.
+Insurance benefits are provided by the agency to full time employees working 32 hours or more as outlined below.
 For full descriptions, terms, benefits, conditions and any continuation privileges, refer to the applicable policy.